 Step 3: Select the verification checkbox.
 Enter the name of the signatory and the place and click on ‘File Reply’.
 A confirmation message will be displayed.
 Click on ‘Proceed’.
 Submit the reply by choosing between ‘Submit with DSC’ or ‘Submit with EVC’.
 An option to download the submitted response will be made available.
 A reply reference number shall be issued as follows:

 Note: The same steps can be used to file a counter-reply.

 The rectification of an appeal order can be passed only if there is a mistake apparent on the records.
 The time limit to submit a rectification request is six months from the date of the order sought to be rectified.
 The steps to file a rectification request are given below:

 Step 1: Log in to the GST portal and navigate to the ‘Case Details’ page clicking on Dashboard > Services > User Services > View Additional Notices/Orders.

-Click on the ‘Orders’ tab.
+Step 2: Click on the ‘Orders’ tab.

-Various details of orders will be displayed in a table.
+Step 3: Various details of orders will be displayed in a table.
 Under the Action column, click on the ‘Initiate Rectification’ link.
 A message will be shown to warn you in case the rectification is initiated after six months.

+Step 4: Select the appropriate reason for rectification, attach the supporting documents and select the verification checkbox.
+Enter the name of the signatory and the place and click on ‘File Reply’.
 A confirmation message will be displayed.
 Click on ‘Proceed’.
 Submit the rectification by choosing between ‘Submit with DSC’ or ‘Submit with EVC’.
 An option to download the submitted reply will be made available.